Auburngrads/SMRD/README.md

 computing language in the world.
 In response to this shift, Meeker began an effort to translate **SPLIDA** into R under the name **RSplida**.
 However, RSplida couldn’t be installed as a traditional R package and was difficult to use with modern IDE’s.
-In 2015, Freels partnered with Meeker to restructure and modernize RSplida into this R package **SMRD**, with the aim of publishing to the
+Freels partnered with Meeker to restructure and modernize `RSplida` into this R package **SMRD**, with the aim of publishing to the
 <a target="" href="https://cran.r-project.org">**CRAN**</a>.

 ## Installation

-As this package has not yet been published, you can install the latest development version from GitHub:
+As this package has not yet been published, you can install the latest development version from GitHub: Note that `RBuildtools` will also need to be installed on your machine.

 ``` r
 if (packageVersion("devtools") < 1.6) {